RexJaeschke/user-documentation/guides/hack/02-generics/03-constraints.md

 #Generic Type Constraints

-## Specifying Constraints via `as`

 A generic type-constraint indicates a requirement that a type must fulfill in order to be accepted as a type argument for a given type parameter.
 (For example, it might have to be a given class type or a subtype of that class type, or it might have to implement a given interface.)

+There are two kinds of generic type constraints, specified by the `as` and `super` keywords, respectively.
+Each is discussed below.

+## Specifying Constraints via `as`

 Consider the following example in which class `Complex` has one type parameter, `T`, and that has a constraint, `num`: